 This introduction provides a little bit of background behind the whole process of molecular docking; showing how software can calculate how well your drug can fit with the target protein.

 Of course, there are other factors to take into consideration, such as how to treat individual receptors and ligands – rigid components that fit a certain position (an over-simplified version of the reality and because of that, not very popular nowadays) or as flexible structures (sounds more logical right?)

-I could keep going on and on with the whole process behind molecular docking, which is a big part of computing sciences, biology and physics, but I feel like I can stop here.
+I could keep going on and on with the whole process behind molecular docking, which is a big part of computing sciences, biology and even atomic theory, but I feel like I can stop here.
 Essentially, molecular docking is a highly versatile tool that provides a nice push to an overly-slow industry, making the development of new drugs a bit less tedious and definitely more interesting in terms of understanding how proteins bind!

 - Mpkb.org.
 (2018).
 Differences between in vitro, in vivo, and in silico studies (MPKB). [online] Available at: https://mpkb.org/home/patients/assessing_literature/in_vitro_st/span>

 - Yourgenome.org.
 (2018).
 How are drugs designed and developed?. [online] Available at: https://www.yourgenome.org/facts/how-are-drugs-designed-and-developed

 - de Ruyck, J., Brysbaert, G., Blossey, R. and Lensink, M. (2016).
 Molecular docking as a popular tool in drug design, an in silico travel.
 Advances and Applications in Bioinformatics and Chemistry, Volume 9, pp.1-11.